11.5 Use Practice Sets Without Chasing Memorized Questions

 Key Takeaways

-• The value of a practice set comes from reviewing reasoning, timing, and Area identification.
+• A practice set's value comes from reviewing reasoning, timing, and Area identification — not from item wording.

-• Mixed practice is essential because the real exam blends the Eight Areas rather than testing only one chapter at a time.
+• Move from focused sets to mixed sets, because the real exam blends the Eight Areas instead of testing one chapter at a time.

 Practice for transfer, not recall

-NCHEC exam content is proprietary, and candidates agree not to copy, disclose, or discuss exam questions or the nature of exam scenarios.
+NCHEC exam content is proprietary, and as part of the exam agreement candidates promise not to copy, disclose, or discuss exam questions or the nature of exam scenarios.
 Your practice routine must respect that boundary.
-Use original practice-style items, textbook scenarios, self-written prompts, and public content-outline competencies.
-Do not seek recalled CHES questions.
-Besides being unethical, recalled content trains brittle memory instead of professional judgment.
+Use original practice-style items, textbook scenarios, self-written prompts, and the public content outline (the Areas, competencies, and sub-competencies).
+Do not chase "recalled" CHES questions.
+Beyond the ethics problem, recalled content trains brittle memory of specific wording instead of professional judgment that transfers to new scenarios.

 Review log format